-Pending IRS ruling, retirees who are enrolled in a non-district provided health insurance plan, or if both retirees were/are district employees or who are covered by a spouse/partner's plan, at the time their district health insurance contribution (that was earned while actively employed) ceases, they will not receive a contribution to the Minnesota State Retirement System's Post Retirement Health Care Savings Plan, but will instead receive a severance amount as a cash payment, provided said retirees provide the required documentation.
+Pending IRS ruling, retirees who are enrolled in a non-district provided health insurance plan, or if both retirees were/are district employees or who are covered by a spouse/partner's plan, at the time their district health insurance contribution (that was earned while actively employed) ceases, will not receive a contribution to the Minnesota State Retirement System's Post Retirement Health Care Savings Plan, but will instead receive a severance amount as a cash payment, provided said retirees provide the required documentation.

-Wellness Calculation - Example 1:
+Wellness Calculation - Example 1 (using 2011-12 duty days):

 - a.
 A teacher's paycheck shows five hundred sixty-eight (568) unused sick leave hours. - b.
 The teacher converted eighty (80) hours to \$3,275.20 for Career Transition Trust through their retirement date. - c.
 The teacher's daily rate of pay was \$350.43.
-(The daily rate of pay equals the annual salary divided by one hundred ninety-two (192) duty days.
 The annual salary is \$67,283; and \$67,283/192 days = \$350.43.